A Discourse on Belief

 Darwin’s Faith: The Religion of the New Atheism

-Dawkins is sweeping in his statements, defining faith for the masses and allowing no prisoners.
-But his definition of faith is loaded with his assumptions about what faith is, ignoring the evidence – even the evidence right in front of him.
+Dawkins is sweeping in his statements.
+He comes off brash, bold and supremely confident in his logic, but his definition of faith is a strawman and is loaded with assumptions.
+He glosses over and ignores evidence – even evidence right in front of him – to rush to the conclusions he “preaches” with an air of affected omniscience.
 This the conclusion I reach as I consider his first debate with John Lennox.

-I would even go so far as to say that Dawkins is guilty of the very same charge he levels against Christians and other people of faith.
+I find that Dawkins is guilty of the very same charge he levels against Christians and other people of faith.
+He has his own faith which he holds “in the teeth of the evidence”, as Dawkins, himself says of Christians.
 Let me explain.

 Continue reading